wkwan/flo/README.md

 - I want it fast and beautiful (hardware raytracing + lower CPU/GPU overhead)
 - I don't care about exporting to web
-- Ash is up-to-date with the Vulkan API, while WGPU API is unstable and doesn't have the latest Vulkan features
+- Ash is up-to-date with Vulkan, while WGPU is unstable and doesn't have the latest Vulkan features
 - Tiny Glade is a successful example using Bevy + Vulkan/ash, no other comparable game using the default Bevy renderer

 My [colony simulation game](https://www.youtube.com/watch?v=xsxvuzM5Oyg), which is the main use case for the engine, does lots of real-time procedural generation/animation and raytracing.
 I'm running into performance issues with my prototype and I've identified the renderer as the bottleneck.
-So I want to optimize the renderer to let players in my game can do and see crazier things.
+So I want to optimize the renderer to let players in my game do crazier things.

 ## Setup